aws/aws-sdk-ruby/UPGRADING.md

 # Upgrade Notes

-## `aws-sdk-resources` - v3.0.0
+## `aws-sdk` - v3.0.0

 * An equivalent gem of `aws-sdk` that provides resource oriented interfaces and other higher-level abstractions for many AWS services.
-Please use `aws-sdk` gem or individual service gem instead.
+Please see the `V3_UPGRADING_GUIDE.md` guide for upgrading details.

 ## `aws-sdk-core` - v3.0.0